So, You Want To Be A Wizard?—I mean, Software Engineer!

 Software Engineering Careers—List and Overview

-- Software Developer or Software Engineer
+- Software Developer and Software Engineer

 - Data Scientist